-Otherwise, laundry is a hassle.
+Otherwise, I hate laundry.
 As a friend of mine likes to say, “You’re never done with the laundry unless you wash clothes while you’re naked.”
 Kinda sounds like an accident waiting to happen, so I haven’t attempted it myself.
 (Yet.)

 According to the Unclutterer, the average American family does 8-10 loads of laundry per week.
 If you have a medium sized family, that number is likely much higher!
 I’ve found that one load of laundry takes a minimum of 2 hours for me to complete…and that’s when I’m on the ball!